James-Glennon/Portfolio-project-4-Django/README.md

 Development was carried out using Django frameworks.

-Progess was recorded using [GitHubBoards](https://github.com/users/James-Glennon/projects/4/views/1) Thou
+Progress was recorded using [GitHubBoards](https://github.com/users/James-Glennon/projects/4/views/1)

+Though in a way that was unorganised and inconsistent, despite the utility present with the management tool.

 ### Resolved Issues

 ### Known Bugs / Unresolved Issues

-I cannot seem to link my template to my css files present in my static files using the { static 'css/base.css'}.
+I cannot seem to link my template to the CSS files present in my static files using the { static 'css/base.css'}.
 I don't know why.

 When trying to visualise the model data as a query set in the front end as shown in the lessons, my Guest model seems not to have a .objects property.
 I don't know why.